 You can find here my recipe on how to properly set up an agenda for an effective meeting.
-The questions you'll need to answer beforehand will challenge you to the point you may recognize you don't need the meeting at all.
+The questions you'll need to answer beforehand will challenge you at the point you may recognize you don't need the meeting at all.

-Have you ever found yourself stuck in a meeting where you didn't know:
+Have you ever found yourself stuck in a meeting where you didnât know:

 - What your contribution should be